pachyderm/docs/content/2.1.x/enterprise/auth/_index.md

 ![IdP - Dex diagram](./images/identity-provider-diagram.svg)

 ## Activate User Access Management
-!!!
-Note
+{{% notice note %}}
 Verify the status of your **Enterprise License** before activating the User Access Management feature by running `pachctl enterprise get-state`.
 The command should return an `ACTIVE` status along with the expiration date of the Enterprise License.
+{{% /notice %}}

 To activate Pachyderm's authentication and authorization features, run the following command in your terminal: